shivaninarwariya/kanban-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To run the project and first install node modules
+## 'npm install'
 ## Available Scripts

 In the project directory, you can run: